The Edomites

 Will you give us permission to cut across your land?
 We won’t trespass through your fields or orchards and we won’t drink out of your wells; we’ll keep to the main road, the King’s Road, straying neither right nor left until we’ve crossed your border.”
 The king of Edom answered, “Not on your life.
 If you so much as set a foot on my land, I’ll kill you.”
 The People of Israel said, “Look, we’ll stay on the main road.
 If we or our animals drink any water, we’ll pay you for it.
 We’re harmless—just a company of footsore travelers.”
 He answered again: “No. You may not come through.”
 And Edom came out and blocked the way with a crowd of people brandishing weapons.
 Edom refused to let them cross through his land.
 So Israel had to detour around him.

 The Edomites may have been an ancient community from biblical times.
 But they are far from extinct.
 Their descendants are alive and well.
 They work with us, worship with us, and live with us.
 You would do well to face an unfortunate fact: everyone is not going to help you.
-But you would do well to also face another fortunate fact: everyone doesn’t have to help you.
+Some can’t.
+But others won’t.

 Allen Iverson succeeded anyway.